LeDaffy/Video-Splitter/readme.md

 Install ffmpeg to the system path.

 Use `gcc -o splitter.exe splitter.c`

-Place splitter.exe into the directory witht the source video
+Place splitter.exe into the directory with the source video.

 ## Usage
-Create a timestamp file following timestamps.txt.
+Create a timestamp file following the example file "timestamps.txt".
 Do not include comments.
 Place the timestamps files in the same directory as the source video.
 Open the command prompt.

 `splitter.exe -i source.mp4 -t timestamps.txt`